CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 >/[interger]

 3. <font color="Gold">Example Request</font>
->curl --location --request POST 'https//hotel-test-ywu6raktuq-uc.a.run.app/user-recommendation/110'
+>curl --location --request POST 'https://hotel-test-ywu6raktuq-uc.a.run.app/user-recommendation/110' \
+--header 'Authorization: Bearer {{accesstoken}}''

 <details><summary markdown="span">Result For Request user preference to get reccomendation</summary>This Endpoint is used to get user preferences recommendation.
 Thre is a Lot of data so we have to take 1 data as a sample.